 - Business Analytics: Accumulated and organised data on business processes that enable stakeholders to monitor and analyze process metrics, and respond to changes.

-- Business Process Modeling (BPM) Tool: A software tool that enables Business Analysts, Managers, Architects to create business process diagrams.
+- Business Process Modeling Tool: A software tool that enables Business Analysts, Managers, Architects to create business process diagrams.

 iBPMS vs. BPMS